 SKILLS AND EXPERIENCE:

-- Bachelor’s degree in accounting, finance, or business, or an advanced degree in finance-related fields from an accredited institution in a relevant field plus four years’ experience or six years’ experience using accounting skills.
+- Bachelor’s degree in accounting, finance, or business, or an advanced degree in finance-related fields from an accredited institution in a relevant field, plus four years’ experience using accounting skills.
 Master’s degree preferred.

 - Professional-level proficiency in English and French